openmainframeproject/foundation/zowe_conformance/test_evaluation_guide.md

 Below are the requirements for the available conformance programs.
 Items marked **(required)** are required for achieving conformance in a given program.
 Items marked **(best practice)** are considered a best practice for conformant applications.

-## Zowe API Mediation layer - 2020
+## Zowe API Mediation layer - Zowe v1

 1. **Application Service**